by Dr. Mark Sherwood

 As we have stated to many of our patients, let’s all strive for and pursue perfection (even though we KNOW that’s not possible), and visit excellence along the way.

-We hope this offers a different perspective to an often overused, and misunderstood statement.
-Living a life of optimal wellness requires discipline, awareness, diligence, focus, and resolve.
+We hope this offers a different perspective to an often overused, and misunderstood statement: Everything in moderation.
+Living a life of optimal wellness requires discipline, awareness, diligence, focus and resolve.
 Each of us is capable of exhibiting these attributes on a daily basis.
 It just requires a belief system that gets in line with our potential.
 Therefore, we must commence our journey with this statement, “believe big and understand that everything is possible.”

 Living the wellness life together!